work-nchc/Usage-Statements-Generator-of-Thinkbox-Deadline/README.md

 & 'C:\Program Files\Thinkbox\Deadline10\bin\deadlinecommand.exe' ExecuteScriptNoGui .\task_api.py
 ```

 Usage statement of each user will present in directory [fldr]/users, updated in real-time, listing completed time, id, name, priority, group, core hour, and SU of each job.
 There will also be group.log, slave.log, and filtered.log, for one-off usage table generating, in [fldr].
-The execution time will be printed on the standard output.
+The execution time and current time will be printed on the standard output.

 ---
 2019-09-27 by 1803031@narlabs.org.tw